-This post will go over several options on how you can read your chat logs on Twitch so that you can stay up to date with your community.
+This post will go over several options on how to read your chat logs on Twitch to stay up to date with your community.

 Reasons to Check Twitch Chat Logs

 Here are a few reasons to check your logs: